-Interest expense for Q2 2021 was \$1.7 million compared with \$1.2 million for Q2 2020.
-Interest expense related to leased facilities and equipment comprises the majority of interest expense; however, \$0.5 million of interest expense was incurred in Q2 2021 in connection with the Credit Facilities.
+Interest expense for Q3 2021 was \$1.6 million compared with \$1.1 million for Q3 2020.
+Interest expense related to leased facilities and equipment comprises the majority of interest expense; however, \$0.4 million of interest expense was incurred in Q3 2021 in connection with the Credit Facilities.
 Borrowing under our Credit Facilities was increased by \$75.0 million in connection with the acquisitions of Skelton and Skelton USA on March 1, 2021.
-Accordingly, interest expense in connection with debt incurred under our Credit Facilities is expected to increase in Q3 2021 compared with Q3 2020.
+Accordingly, interest expense in connection with debt incurred under our Credit Facilities increased by approximately \$0.3 million in Q3 2021 compared with Q3 2020.

-We expect to continue to hold debt under the Term Facility, which does not have any repayment schedule except as a single repayment at the end of the four-year term and will incur interest expense on the Term Facility until maturity on March 1, 2025.
-We intend on reducing amounts drawn on our Revolving Credit Facility with free cash flow from operations.
-During Q2 2021, we reduced our borrowing under our Revolving Credit Facility by \$19.0 million.
+We expect to continue to hold debt under the Term Facility, which does not have any repayment schedule except as a single repayment at the end of the four-year term and will incur interest expense until maturity on March 1, 2025.
+We intend to reduce amounts drawn on our Revolving Credit Facility with free cash flow from operations.
+During Q3 2021, we reduced our borrowing under our Revolving Credit Facility by \$11.0 million.